-Weather in Rocky Mountain National Park
+Weather in Rocky Mountain

 Temperatures are moderate at the lowest elevations, but quickly become much colder as elevation increases.
 The top of Trail Ridge Road, at over 12,000 feet, is likely to be cold any time of year, and may see snow at any time.
 It may be 20°F cooler at this altitude than the lower parts of the park.
 The statistics below are taken from the town of Estes Park, and are representative of the conditions on the park’s lower east side, which includes areas such as Moraine Park, Glacier Basin, and Bear Lake.

-Average and Record Temperatures at Rocky Mountain
+Averages and Records at Rocky Mountain

-|Month||Avg High||Avg Low||Record High||Record Low|
+|Month||Avg High||Avg Low||Record High||Record Low||Avg Precip|